interactions-py/interactions.py/docs/quickstart.rst

 What you need to see is ``options``.
 Unlike discord.py's ext.commands, slash command requires extra effort to add args.
 Hopefully, this extension comes with utility function that helps this, which is ``manage_commands.create_option``.
 Any other steps are automatically processed by the extension, since we set ``auto_register=True``.

+Congratulations!
+You just created a very simple slash command bot!
+Yes, this tutorial doesn't cover everything, but this still has basis of this extension.
+Now, you should read this document for much more usage and improvement to your bot.

+Still have any questions?
+Feel free to join our discord server by clicking `this <https://discord.gg/KkgMBVuEkx>`_.